Sign up to Serve

 St. Francis Brown Bag Ministry always welcomes donations of food, toiletries, and household cleaning supplies.

-Food: Individually wrapped packs of snack crackers and granola bars
+Food: Individually wrapped packs of: snack crackers, granola bars, fruit snacks, desserts

 Toiletries: Shampoo, conditioner, soap, shaving cream, razors